gocd/docs.go.cd/installation/configure_proxy.md

 <a name="agents-and-custom-ssl-ports"></a>
 ## Agents and custom SSL ports

 Keep in mind that the agents must still be able to connect to the SSL port of the server (8154 by default), bypassing the proxy.
-The GoCD server itself needs to terminate the TLS connections of the agents, because they each use TLS client certificates to authenticate themselves to the server.
-So you have a firewall between your agents and your server, you must allow incoming traffic on the GoCD server SSL port, not just on the proxy server SSL port.
+The Go server itself needs to terminate the TLS connections of the agents, because they each use TLS client certificates to authenticate themselves to the server.
+So you have a firewall between your agents and your server, you must allow incoming traffic on the Go server SSL port, not just on the proxy server SSL port.

 ## Also see...